1) The Thief’s Mentality

 “Find your own truth,” was the advice author Ray Bradbury provided an aspiring, young writer on a radio call-in show.

 Most people loathe vague advice.
-We want answers, we want that perfect answer the helps us over the bridge, and a super-secret part of us wants those answers to be easy, but another part of us knows that a person gets what you pay for in that regard.
-When we listen to a radio show guesting a master craftsman, however, we want some nugget of information that will explain to us how that man happened to carve out a niche in the overpopulated world of his craft.
+We want answers, we want that perfect answer to help us over the bridge, and a super-secret part of us wants those answers to be easy, but another part of us knows that a person gets what you pay for in that regard.
+When we listen to a radio show guesting a master craftsman, however, we want him to give us some nugget of information that will explain to us how that man happened to carve out a niche in the overpopulated world of his craft.
 We want tidbits, words of wisdom about design, and/or habits that we can imitate and emulate, until we reach a point where we don’t have to feel so alone in our structure.
 Vague advice, and vague platitudes, feels like a waste of our time.
 Especially when that advice comes so close to a personal core and stops.

 25) The Best Piece of Advice I’ve Ever Heard